benitakbritto/CS-739-Distributed-Systems/P2/README.md

 (Note: -f let's you print debug statements while running fuse).
 Do Ctrl + C to stop ./afs-client.

-## To set the file system:
+## To test the file system:
-Note: Do it from the terminal ONLY (do not use VSCode or any editor)
+Note: Do it from the *terminal ONLY* (do not use VSCode or any editor's terminal or an editor's build functionality.
+Why?
+The editor's FS calls will be intercepted by FUSE.)
 ```
 mkdir -p /tmp/afs
 cd <mount point>